vb/components/README.md

-Components for reusability and trying out patterns
+# vb/components

+Components written by me for the purpose of:
+- reusability
+- learning patterns
+- teaching

+Sporadically updated.
+Available on [codesandbox](https://codesandbox.io/s/github/vb/components)

+## todo:
+- [ ] Documentation with Docz